 The report goes so far as to say that the UK horticultural industry’s skill shortage has brought us to crisis point, which is a very worrying state of affairs.

 We think working with plants is extremely rewarding.
-As well as being in proximity to plants all day (so why wouldn’t we be happy?!), we get to be creative, designing schemes to suit all sorts of interior spaces and we get to improve the air and look and feel of workspaces.
+As well as being in proximity to plants all day with office plants (so why wouldn’t we be happy?!), we get to be creative, designing schemes to suit all sorts of interior spaces and we get to improve the air and look and feel of workspaces.

 And there are a wealth of other jobs in horticulture that take you outside for most of the day, often in beautiful surroundings.